syedatifakhtar/DEWorkshop/Session 1/Session1.md

 Well, we first Map all the words to lower case and then Map them with a 1

-(Why cant we just write a simple java program with a simple HashMap and count all of them? - Because, its 7 seasons worth of data and a lot of dialogues-> Any regular Java program would just be too inefficient to do this by its own, also we have a couple of spare machines)
+(Why cant we just write a simple java program with a simple HashMap and count all of them? - Because, its 7 seasons worth of data and a lot of dialogues-> Any regular Java program would just be too inefficient to do this by its own, also we have a couple of spare machines :) )

 (Map Stage)

 arya-> 1

 arya-> 1

 boy-> 1

 boy-> 1

 yoren-> 1

 boy-> 1
 ...And so on